12remember/quantascan-backend/README.md

 This is the backend of quantascan.io

-The backend and front end are separated and hosted on Heroku on two different dyno's
+The backend and frontend are separated and hosted on Heroku on two different dyno's

 - The Backend is based on Django and Scrapy.
 - Data is stored in a Postgresql database
 - Frontend is based on Vue

-## Current flow
+## Current dataflow

 - Scraper gets data every 10 min from qrl explorer website ↧